-MARRIED on the 10th inst, by the Rev. Sumpter Daniel, Mr. J. F. CASON and Miss.
+MARRIED on the 10th inst, by the Rev. Sumpter.
+Daniel, Mr. J. F. CASON and MISS.
 SALLIE JONES daughter of A. E. Jones all of Abbeville.

 OBITUARY.

-DEPARTED this life on the 4th day of January 1856 after an illness of several months, Mrs. Savan-NAH L. ADAMS, wife of W. W. Adams, in the 27th year of her ago.
-The deceased united with the Baptist Church at Edgefield C. H., in April 1855.
-Frequently during her protracted illness, she talked freely and calmly of death and expressed on all such occasions a willingness to die if it was God's will to remove her.
-On the evening of her death, she expressed her confidence in the Savior and was resinged to death She was an affectionate wife, - a fond and devoted mother.
-She left a husband, four children and many friends to mourn over her early departure. " Not dead, but gone before."
-Masonic Notice.
-A. F. M., will be held at their Hall, on Saturday evening, 19th Land REGULAR Communication of 7 o'clock.
-A. G. TEAGUE, SEC'RY.
+DEPARTED this life on the 4th day of January

+1856 after an illness of several months, Mrs. Savanyear of her ago.

+The deceased united with the Baptist Church at Edgefield C. II., in April 1855.
+Frequently during her protracted illness, she talked freely and saming of death and expressed on all such occasions a willingness to die if it was God's will to remove her.
+On the evening of her death, she expressed hor of onfidence in the Savior and was resinged to death.
+She was an affectionate wife, -n fond and devoted mother.
+She left a busband, four children and many friends to mourn over her early departure.

+Masonic Notice A REGULAR Communication of CONCORDIA LODGE, No. 50, A. F. M., will be held at their Hall, on Saturday evening, 19th Jan. at REGULAR Communication of